 "English has really challenged me and pushed me out of my comfort zone at many points.
-However, the knowledge and experience I have gained from the subject is rewarding and will benefit me greatly at Frequently asked questions and future careers How long is the A Level Course?
+However, the knowledge and experience I have gained from the subject is rewarding and will benefit me greatly at university" Charlotte

+How long is the A Level Course?